Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

                               prob = c(.60, .40)))
 ```

-To calculate the distance from the stadium we'll leverage the `rexp()` function to give us an exponentially distributed list of numbers that we can modify and sample for each account.
+To simulate a distance from the stadium we'll leverage the `rexp()` function to give us an exponentially distributed list of numbers that we can modify and sample for each account.
 This density pattern is common in many urban areas where population density is much higher in certain centralized areas.
 We'll show you how to visualize this pattern in a subsequent chapter.
 The outcome here is that individuals will tend to live further away than corporations.

 ```r